Activist Starts a Campaign To Buy and Publish Browsing Histories of Politicians Who Passed Anti-Privacy Law

 https://www.gofundme.com/buycongressdata

-Fake histories are just as good (Score:1)
+Fake histories are just as good (Score:2, Insightful)

 It should be clear by now that fake facts are just as good as real facts, maybe better if they support xenophobic nationalism.

+Why would it be better if they supported xenophobic nationalism?
+That's what got Trump elected and the US into the mess it's into now.

+Make up Trumps, Bannons, and the rest of the group to have browsing history going to sites like various Catholic Churches, black gospel music sites, charity sites like Habitat 4 Humanity, looking up wikipedia pages on green energy production and organic farming, and things like that.
+Sites that low profile and completely against what they preach for.

-I Fucking LOVE IT (Score:2, Insightful)
+I Fucking LOVE IT (Score:5, Insightful)

 God damn politicians need a taste of their own medicine.